This page is part of The Caller's Box, a contra dance database.

 After getting search results, cut-and-paste the url at the top of your browser.

 This is a resource for callers, rather than dancers.
 We're trying to keep the notation consistent, and hence searchable.
 You are encouraged to use your own words for many of these figures.
-(Should the non-gypsy camp coalesce around one replacement term for "gypsy", I may rethink my position.)
+(The most popular replacement term at this point is "right/left shoulder round".
+When I have free time, I hope to globally update this.)

 However, when transcribing, teaching, or calling the dance, you are encouraged to use whatever role terms are best for you and your community.
-Current common pairs include "Gents" and "Ladies," or "Larks" and "Ravens."
-(Larks finish the swing on the left, ravens finish the swing on the right.)
+Current common pairs include "Gents" and "Ladies," or "Larks" and "Robins."
+(Larks finish the swing on the left, robins finish the swing on the right.)

 This database is for callers researching the dance.
 There's extra information encoded to help understand, diagram, and search on the dances.
 (These are not the words you should use for teaching the dance!)
 For details, see the short glossary.